lazyxeon/Veilweaver-Threads-of-Eternity/README.md

 ---

+## What’s Under the Hood (one-liners)

+- Deterministic simulation: fixed-tick rules so results are repeatable and fair.
+- Tool sandbox: AI can only use allowed verbs (e.g., MoveTo, Throw smoke); engine enforces cooldowns, line-of-sight, and pathing.
+- Pathfinding & cover: A* pathing and simple cover sampling are built in.
+- Portable memory: .cprof files store the companion’s persona, skills, and distilled memories.
+- Scriptable design: Encounter budgets/hints come from small scripts—no rebuild needed.
+- Local-first AI: Works with mock or local models now; you can add edge/cloud later—engine keeps it safe either way.

+## What’s Not Included (yet)

+- Full 3D rendering/gameplay or content for a shipping RPG.
+- The dedicated console hardware (AstraCore) is a spec target; today is the PC dev kit.

+---

 ## License & ethos

 - **No pay‑to‑win.
 No loot boxes.** Expansions must be meaty, optional, and never fragment core content.